blockscout/blockscout/.devcontainer/README.md

 Before running the Blockscout server, you need to set up the configuration:

-1. Copy the `.blockscout_config.example` file to `.blockscout_config`.
+1. Copy the `.devcontainer/.blockscout_config.example` file to `.devcontainer/.blockscout_config`.
-2. Adjust the settings in `.blockscout_config` as needed for your development environment.
+2. Adjust the settings in `.devcontainer/.blockscout_config` as needed for your development environment.

 For a comprehensive list of environment variables that can be set in this configuration file, refer to the [Blockscout documentation](https://docs.blockscout.com/setup/env-variables).